Last Updated on

 - 2 oz Fonseca BIN 27 Port Wine

-- In a mixing glass, combine Fonseca BIN 27 Port Wine, Amaro, Mint Simple Syrup and Lemon juice
+In a mixing glass, combine Fonseca BIN 27 Port Wine, Amaro, mint simple syrup and lemon juice.

-- Stir until chilled.
+Stir until chilled.

-- Strain into a cocktail coupe or wine glass.
+Strain into a cocktail coupe or wine glass.

-- Top with chilled Club Soda.
+Top with chilled club soda.

-If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
-You can find us on Facebook, Instagram, Pinterest and Twitter!Follow my blog with Bloglovin
+If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post).
+So, don’t miss out on a thing.
+You can find us on Facebook, Instagram, Pinterest and Twitter!